yuliu0322/yuliu0322.github.io/_pages/about.md

   </h1>

   <p class="home-description">
-    I am a Ph.D. student in Biological Systems Engineering at Virginia Tech, conducting interdisciplinary research in the Sustainable &amp; Intelligent Seafood Bioprocessing Laboratory and the Biopolymer Engineering Laboratory.
+    I am a Ph.D. student in the Department of Biological Systems Engineering at Virginia Tech, and a member of both the Sustainable &amp; Intelligent Seafood Bioprocessing Laboratory and the Biopolymer Engineering Laboratory.
   </p>